How to Apply for a Place

-- We do not charge a fee to apply for our our postgraduate programmes.
+The School of Classics is always looking for motivated and bright postgraduate students, and we do not charge a fee to apply for our taught or research postgraduate programmes.

 What do you need to provide?

-All applicants are required to complete an application form and provide further documentation as follows.
+All applicants are required to complete an online application form and provide further documentation as follows.

 - Curriculum Vitae

 - 2 academic references - you should first obtain the referee's consent.
 You will be asked to name your referees during the application process, and emails will then be sent off automatically requesting references.

 - A sample of your written work in English (between 2,500 and 5,000 words)- this should preferably be academic writing in an area relevant to your proposed course of study.

 - A transcript of your University qualifications (with official translation if not in English).
 You do not need to supply transcripts of modules taken in the University of St Andrews.